iSaluki/phhs6/content/sixth/Business/Units/fh/CompetitiveEnvironmentFiveForces.md

 - Uniqueness of the input supplied
 	- If the resource is essential to the buying firm and no close substitutes are available, suppliers are in a powerful position
 - Number and size of firms supplying the resources
-	- A few large suppliers can exert more power over market prices that many smaller suppliers each with a small market share
+	- A few large suppliers can exert more power over market prices than many smaller suppliers each with a small market share
 - Competition for the input from other industries
 	- If there is great competition, the supplier will be in a stronger position
 - Cost of switching to alternative sources